The Ultimate Guide to a 30-Gram Protein Breakfast

 1. Vegan Protein Breakfast Options

 Plant-based eaters can meet their protein goals by combining complementary protein sources.
-The key is to mix ingredients that provide all essential amino acids.
+Specifically, the key is to mix ingredients that provide all essential amino acids.

 Example Meal: Tofu and Lentil Scramble